Cghlewis/crystal_site/content/blog/joins/index.markdown

 ### Horizontal joins

 Joining data horizontally, also called merging, can be used in a variety of scenarios.
 A few examples include:
-1. Linking data across forms (a student survey + a student assessment)
+1. Linking data across instruments (a student survey + a student assessment)
 2. Linking data across time (a student survey in the fall + a student survey in the spring)
 3. Linking data across participants (a student assessment + a teacher survey)
 4. Linking for de-identification purposes (a student survey with name + a student roster with study ID)